pibence/thesis_sector_analysis_on_ownership_networks/process.md

     for firm in failed ones:

+        def subprocess:

             if neigbors == 0:
                 continue on next failed one
             else:
                 for neighbor in neighbors:

                     calculate the new value # they might have been shocked to some extent but did not fail, also add the loss of value coming from the owned assets

                     if value < threshold:
-                    call this function recursively (from line 10, if case)
+                        call this subprocess recursively
                     else:
                         continue on next neighbor

 Process properties:
 * shock only propagated through if there was a dafeult --> loss in value does not result in loss of other firms value if threshold is not reached